mdn/content/files/en-us/web/css/overflow/index.md

 - `auto`
   - : Depends on the {{Glossary("user agent")}}.
 If content fits inside the padding box, it looks the same as `visible`, but still establishes a new block formatting context.
 Desktop browsers provide scrollbars if content overflows.
 - `overlay` {{deprecated_inline}}
   - : Behaves the same as `auto`, but with the scrollbars drawn on top of content instead of taking up space.
-Only supported in WebKit-based (e.g., Safari) and Blink-based (e.g., Chrome or Opera) browsers.

 #### Mozilla extensions